How to Measure Roofs with Parapet Walls

 The Origin of The Parapet

-The modern concept of a parapet wall dates back centuries.
-The term parapet comes from a word in the Italian language – parapetto, meaning “for defense.”
-Indeed, long ago parapets were only used on structures that called for an extra degree of defense from enemy invasion, such as forts and castles.
+The modern concept of a parapet wall dates back centuries, much different from modern roofs.
+The term parapet comes from a word in the Italian language – parapetto, meaning “ prepare to cover/defend.”
+Long ago parapets were only used on structures that called for an extra degree of defense from enemy invasions, such as forts and castles.
+The parapet roof was not used for any other practical roofing reasons.

-But not until The Great Fire of London in 1666 did parapets begin popping up as a feature on residential and commercial buildings.
-Due to that disastrous event, England instituted fire safety legislation that would spell an end to the wooden eaves which were now blamed for contributing to the rapid spread of flames and destruction.
-Architects would have to design something new to protect building facades from streaky water stains.
-But instead, they revived an old design – Parapet walls.
+But not until The Great Fire of London in 1666 did parapets roof begin popping up as a feature on residential and commercial buildings.
+Due to that disastrous event, England instituted fire safety legislation that would spell an end to the wooden eave roofs which were then blamed for contributing to the rapid spread of flames and destruction.
+Architects were tasked with the great responsibility to reinvent roofing and would have to design something new to protect building facades from streaky water stains.
+But instead, they revived an old design – The Parapet Walls.
 Builders began extending the exterior walls just beyond the roof surface.
-And, like today’s parapets, these needed to include a system of scuppers, gutters and downspouts to direct rainwater off the top of a flat roof building and neatly down through spouts made, back then, of lead or cast iron.
+Like today’s parapet roofs, these needed to include a system of scuppers, gutters, and downspouts to direct rainwater off the top of a flat roof building and neatly down through spouts made of lead or cast iron.

 Measuring a Roof with Parapet Walls

-Measuring a flat roof on a typical commercial building with a parapet can be arduous and complicated.
-First of all, commercial and multi-unit residential buildings are a lot bigger than single-family homes, in most cases.
-Also, there may be several roof penetrations and other obstacles that should be factored into the measurement.
+Measuring a flat roof on a typical commercial building with a parapet can be arduous and complicated and for sure dangerous.
+First of all, retail and multi-unit residential buildings are a lot bigger than single-family homes, in most cases.
+In addition, there may be several roof penetrations and other obstacles that should be factored into the measurement.
 Roofing material must extend up a portion of the parapet wall, as well.
+There are also new measures for safety set by OSHA in some states like Oregon that must be complied with.
+Osha now requires safety monitors and safety line systems when a Paraper wall is not over 42 inches tall.

 Automatic Parapet Diagrams